From 9 years old.

 Closing concert

-Esther Bejarano, born Loewy, comes from a family of musicians.
-Arrived at Auschwitz on April 20, 1943, she was admitted to the orchestra of young girls where she played the accordion, without ever having touched this instrument before.
-At the end of 1943, she is transferred to
+Esther Bejarano, née Loewy, comes from a family of musicians.
+Arriving at Auschwitz on 20 April 1943, she was admitted to the girls' orchestra where she played the accordion, without ever having touched that instrument before.
+At the end of 1943, she was transferred to

 With